dfoderick/tape-recorder/README.md

 Layer 1 Bitcoin is the base protocol as enforced by miner nodes.
 Layer 2 is your Bitcoin application running off chain on your computer.

-The Bitcoin protocol is simply data within script.
+The Bitcoin protocol at its most basic level is simply data within script.
 Because the bitcoin protocol is valuable, it is to be used off chain in your Layer 2 application.
 Consequently, users execute script in Layer 2 of Bitcoin on their own CPU.
-Tape Recorder captures these threads of execution while interpreting your bitcoin application in Layer 2 and puts them on chain.
+Tape Recorder captures these threads of execution while interpreting your bitcoin application in Layer 2 and stores them on chain.

 # Tape Recorder is a Wang B machine